Student seated at a table with academic advisor

 Southwestern Michigan College

-Wherever you started, finish your degree at Western Michigan University!
-As a transfer student with credits from a community college, other four-year public or private university, or from the military, we are here to help you achieve your educational goals and start your career in business.
+Finish your degree at Western Michigan University!
+As a transfer student with credits from a community college, other four-year public or private university, or from the military, we are here to help you start your career in business.

 If you are thinking about transferring to the Haworth College of Business, review the transfer credit information below and contact an academic advisor.
-They can help you figure out how your credits will transfer and develop a plan for your degree that matches your interests and career goals.
+Our advising staff can help you figure out how your credits will transfer and develop a plan for your degree that matches your interests and career goals.

 Email Paul Hildenbrand